 Career opportunities

 We do not have openings for Postdocs at this time.
-However, we may have new openings in the future.
 Interested Postdoctoral candidates should contact Rafael with your curriculum vitae, the names of three references, and a cover letter outlining your research interests, short- and long-term career goals, and motivation to work with us.

-Our lab welcomes rotation students from Cornell Graduate School fields.
-If you are interested, please contact us for more information and provide your curriculum vitae and why you are interested in rotating in the lab.
+We are not taking rotation students at this time.
+Our lab is currently able to accept rotation students from BBS and this can be expanded to other Cornell Graduate School fields.
+Interested student can contact us for more information and provide your curriculum vitae and why you are interested in rotating in the lab.
 For those not yet at Cornell Graduate School, please check application instructions, admission rate statistics, and deadlines for the specific program you are applying.
 During the application process and interviews, please feel free to indicate if you are interested in our lab.

-We are not yet ready to accept undergraduate students, but please check back for updates on potential opportunities soon.
+We are not accepting undergraduate students at the moment, but please check back for updates on potential opportunities.
 We will be particularly interested in students passionate about mosquito-borne viruses, virus-host interactions, cell biology, and RNA biology.
 Preference will be given to freshmen and sophomores who can commit 15 h weekly to the lab.